About Utah Crime Aggravated Murder Under Code 76-5-202

 Let a Utah Criminal Defense Attorney Handle Your Case

-When you or one of your loved ones has been charged with committing a felony, you need to ensure that a highly experienced criminal lawyer will be there to protect your Constitutional rights, prepare you for court appearances, and vigorously challenge the evidence against you.
+When you or one of your loved ones has been charged with committing a felony, you need to ensure that a highly experienced Salt Lake City criminal defense lawyer will be there to protect your Constitutional rights, prepare you for court appearances, and vigorously challenge the evidence against you.
 Utah aggravated murder attorney Darwin Overson has over 16 years of legal experience and has handled thousands of criminal cases across the state of Utah, including Salt Lake County, Wasatch County, Utah County, Davis County, Weber County, Tooele County, and Summit County.

 During his many years handling homicide cases, Darwin has built a reputation as a tough, persistent, and innovative courtroom opponent who fights hard and does not back down from difficult circumstances.
 We know how anxious and overwhelmed you and your loved ones are feeling right now, but know that you can depend on Darwin to stand by your side with around-the-clock legal support.